 What is a Non-Compete Agreement?

-In addition, the non-compete agreement prevents the employees from sharing trade secrets like formulas, processes, client lists, and software learned on the job.
-The agreement limits the employee from using the trade secrets either with another employer or their businesses.
+In addition, the non-compete agreement prevents the employee from sharing trade secrets such as formulas, processes, client lists, and software learned on the job.
+The agreement limits the employee from using the trade secrets, either with another employer or in their new business.

-A non-compete agreement for one company may vary from the non-compete agreement of another company since they are prepared specifically for each employer.
-The typical components of the agreements include:
+A non-compete agreement may vary significantly from one company to another because they are prepared specifically for each employer.
+However, the typical components of such agreements include:

-The duration of a non-compete agreements ranges from six months to two years (or less).
+The duration of a non-compete agreement typically ranges from six months to two years (or less).
 An employer can only set realistic timeframes and may not permanently prevent an employee from furthering their careers.
-Long-term non-compete clauses rarely win in court cases.
+Long-term non-compete agreements are rarely upheld in court cases.

-The employer must indicate the specific work or activities that they restrict the employee from doing.
-It prevents ambiguities when it comes to implementing the clause, and it helps the employee know what they can do and not to do to avoid getting on the wrong side of the law.
+The employer must indicate the specific work or activities that they are restricting the employee from doing.
+This prevents ambiguities when it comes to implementing the clause, and it helps the employee clearly know what they can and cannot do to avoid getting on the wrong side of the law.

 The non-compete agreement should specify the type of compensation that the employer should receive if the employee violates the agreement.

 Where the non-compete agreement blocks an employee from working with certain competitors, the agreement must define the type of businesses or industries that compete with the employer.

 Even though non-compete agreements are widely used by employers, there are discussions on whether non-compete lawsuits would hold up in court.
 In the past, some courts ruled that such agreements were unfair to employees since they limit their career advancement.
 For the court to enforce a non-compete clause, the agreement must be reasonable and fair to the employee and specific in its restrictions.